Update Invoice for Order Adjustments

 • Requires the accounting system to permit editing of previously approved invoices.

-• If change reasons aren’t recorded clearly (e.g., notes or edit history), the reason for the change can be less visible in the audit trail.
+• If the reason for the change isn't recorded clearly (e.g. in notes or edit history), it can be less visible in the audit trail.

 Still need help?
 Contact Us Contact Us